jojozhuang/jojozhuang.github.io/_posts/2017-08-16-building-web-application-with-react.md

   }
 }
 ```
-CommonJS
+Thus, we can use ES6 Syntax.
+Previously, we use CommonJS syntax to include packages.
 ```javascript
 var Alert = require('react-bootstrap/lib/Alert');
 // or
 var Alert = require('react-bootstrap').Alert;
 ```
-Es6 modules aren't supported natively yet, but you can use the syntax now with the help of a transpiler like Babel.
+ES6 modules aren't supported natively yet, but now you can use the syntax with the help of a transpiler like Babel.
 ```javascript
 import Button from 'react-bootstrap/lib/Button';
 // or